-"MOUSED" – means a binding around the point and shank of a hook to prevent it from slipping off.
+"Moused" – means a binding around the point and shank of a hook to prevent it from slipping off.

-"OPERATING SYSTEM" – means the system of processing a jumper through the jump methods used on a particular site.
+"Operating System" – means the system of processing a jumper through the jump methods used on a particular site.
 This includes registration, preparation, getting to the jump point, methods of attachment, the rigging and lowering system and the landing recovery method.

-"OPERATING MANUAL" – means a document containing the procedures and forms for the operation of the bungee jumping activity and equipment on the site.
+"Operating Manual" – means a document containing the procedures and forms for the operation of the bungee jumping activity and equipment on the site.

-"PLATFORM" – means the area attached to a lifting appliance from which the jumper falls or jumps.
+"Platform" – means the area attached to a lifting appliance from which the jumper falls or jumps.

-"PREPARATION AREA" – means the area where the jumper is prepared for jumping.
+"Preparation Area" – means the area where the jumper is prepared for jumping.
 It is a separate area on the ground.

-"RECOVERY AREA" – means an area beside the landing area where the jumper may recover from the jump before returning to the public area.
+"Recovery Area" – means an area beside the landing area where the jumper may recover from the jump before returning to the public area.

-"REVERSE JUMPING" – See Catapulting.
+"Reverse Jumping" – See Catapulting.

-"RIGGING SYSTEM" – means a combination of components that connects the jumper to the lifting point or hook of the appliance.
+"Rigging System" – means a combination of components that connects the jumper to the lifting point or hook of the appliance.
 The rigging system includes ropes, pulleys, carabiners, shackles and lowering equipment.

-"SAFE WORKING LOAD" or "SWL" – means the maximum rated load which can be safely handled under specified conditions, by a machine, equipment or component of the rigging.
+"Safe Working Load" or "SWL" – means the maximum rated load which can be safely handled under specified conditions, by a machine, equipment or component of the rigging.

-"SAFETY FACTOR" – means the ratio obtained by dividing the breaking load of any piece of equipment by its working load.
+"Safety Factor" – means the ratio obtained by dividing the breaking load of any piece of equipment by its working load.

-"SAFETY HARNESS" – means an assembly to be worn by an operator.
+"Safety Harness" – means an assembly to be worn by an operator.
 It is designed to be attached to a safety line and to prevent the operator from falling.

-"SAFETY LINE" – means a line used to connect safety harness or belt to an anchorage point or rail.
+"Safety Line" – means a line used to connect safety harness or belt to an anchorage point or rail.

-"SAFETY SPACE" – means the space extending beyond the jump zone as a safety factor.
+"Safety Space" – means the space extending beyond the jump zone as a safety factor.
 That is, a space beyond the maximum designed movements of the jumper.

-"SANDBAGGING" – is the practice of a jumper holding onto any object (including another person) while jumping off of a platform and during the initial descent, for the purpose of exerting more force on the bungee cord in order to stretch it further and then releasing the object at the bottom of the jump, causing the jumper to rebound with more force than could be created by the jumper's weight alone.
+"Sandbagging" – is the practice of a jumper holding onto any object (including another person) while jumping off of a platform and during the initial descent, for the purpose of exerting more force on the bungee cord in order to stretch it further and then releasing the object at the bottom of the jump, causing the jumper to rebound with more force than could be created by the jumper's weight alone.

-"STUNT JUMPING" – is the combining of any other activity with bungee jumping; or, bungee jumping with a disregard for clearances with the ground or other structures.
+"Stunt Jumping" – is the combining of any other activity with bungee jumping; or, bungee jumping with a disregard for clearances with the ground or other structures.

-"TANDEM JUMPING" – means the practice of two people harnessed together while jumping simultaneously from the same jump platform.
+"Tandem Jumping" – means the practice of two people harnessed together while jumping simultaneously from the same jump platform.

-"THREAD" – means a single strand of material used in a bungee cord.
+"Thread" – means a single strand of material used in a bungee cord.
 A bungee cord is constructed of a varying number of threads.

-"UNLOADED LENGTH" – means the length of the bungee cord laid on a horizontal flat surface without load or stress applied.
+"Unloaded Length" – means the length of the bungee cord laid on a horizontal flat surface without load or stress applied.

-b) SITE AND OPERATING APPROVAL
+b) Site and Operating Approval

-1) Site Plan and Equipment Design and Construction:
+1) Site Plan and Equipment Design and Construction

 A) A licensed professional engineer's report that the design and construction of the structures, equipment, and operating areas meet the engineering requirements of ANSI B30.5, 29 CFR 1910.180 and 29 CFR 1926.550(g).
 These standards are hereby incorporated by reference and do not include any later editions, amendments or corrections, and are considered suitable for a bungee jumping operation.
 The report shall contain site plans, safety zones, drawings and specifications of equipment, platform, rigging system and safety equipment and be submitted to the Department prior to construction.